kutaydemiralay/3DOF-Rocket-Landing-SCP-SciPy/README.md

 ## Results

+Even though developing and tuning SCP code is challenging and time-consuming, it's worth it.
+SCP offers better performance for this specific problems compared to general open-source codes designed for a variety of problems.

 The optimization results, including plots of the rocket's trajectory, thrust vs.time  gimbal angles vs. time, and speed vs. time, will be generated and displayed for both approaches.

 ### Trajectory Plot from Cequential Convex Programming Algorithm